Demna (designer): Career

-In August 2021, Demna collaborated with Kanye West, acting as the creative director for West’s second and third Donda album listening event, held at the Mercedes-Benz Stadium.
+In August 2021, Demna collaborated with Kanye West, acting as the creative director for West’s second and third Donda album listening event, held at Mercedes-Benz Stadium.

 At the 2021 Met Gala at New York City's Metropolitan Museum of Art, Demna walked the stairs with reality television star Kim Kardashian, both in his head-to-toe body feature obscuring Black Balenciaga designs completely masked, with Vogue offering that events rules had been rewritten.

 In March 2025, he was announced as the next creative director of Gucci, succeeding Sabato De Sarno.

+In September 2025, he unveiled his first designs for the house in La Famiglia, a spring/summer 2026 collection presented through a lookbook and The Tiger, a short film directed by Spike Jonze and Halina Reijn.
+The collection revisited Gucci's established design codes and referenced several periods in the house's history.
+Demna presented his first Gucci runway collection, for fall/winter 2026, at Milan's Palazzo delle Scintille in February 2026.

+In May 2026, he presented his first cruise collection for Gucci in Times Square, New York City, using its digital billboards as part of the presentation.
+The production was reported to have cost approximately US$10 million, placing it in the same cost range as some of the most expensive fashion shows staged.

+In August 2026, Demna dressed Cristiano Ronaldo and Georgina Rodríguez in custom Gucci designs for their civil wedding in Cascais, Portugal.

+Outside of his primary roles in fashion houses, Demna designed costumes for the production of The North Wind by Russian actress and director Renata Litvinova.

 Style

 Demna developed a unique style as his and Guram's company, Vetements, grew in size and popularity.
 Much of Demna's approach has stemmed from his initial purpose of creating subversive fashion.
 Collections such as Fall/Winter 2017 included design inspired by archetypes, diverging from the typical haute couture method of radical redesign and avant-garde appearance.
 Other common themes include baggy, loose-fitting clothing, and street-style jackets.

 In April 2021 he presented his new Pre-Fall 2021 collection with the Balenciaga brand, marking a new line of design and personal thinking, as promoted by Vanity Teen magazine.